 Search engines may be confused about your prioritization signals, leading them to take unexpected actions.

-Pay attention to your content strategy and your site’s taxonomy to avoid creating duplicate content in the first place.
+Perform a content audit to ensure your site's not experiecing duplicate content issues.
 You can use pillar pages and topic clusters to create organized content that boosts your site’s authority.

 To improve your site’s taxonomy, pay careful attention to how you use categories and tags, and make sure you do so in an intentional way.
 Also, pay mind to your site’s pagination, the sequencing of archive pages.